David Price Rips MLB for Not Marketing Mookie Betts, African American Players

 Far from it, in fact, according to teammate David Price.

-Price ripped Betts' lack of exposure to Christopher Smith of MassLive.com on Friday, noting how it hurts the growth of the sport within the African American community:
+Price ripped Betts' lack of exposure while speaking to Christopher Smith of MassLive.com on Friday, adding that it hurts the growth of the sport within the African American community:

 "OK, that's a joke, I saw the Brewers first baseman [Jesus Aguilar] has a commercial on MLB Network.
 Great player.
 Great player.
 I love watching him play.
 I've heard nothing but great things about him from Travis Shaw and all those guys.
 But he's not Mookie Betts.